ehlesp/smallab-k8s-pve-guide/G036 - Host and K3s cluster ~ Monitoring and diagnosis.md

 ![Only Ghost pods listed in Workloads Pods section of Headlamp](images/g036/headlamp_workloads_pods_ghost.webp "Only Ghost pods listed in Workloads Pods section of Headlamp")

-Clicking on any of the listed Ghost pods will load a view showing the chosen pod's details:
+Clicking on any of the listed Ghost pods loads a view showing the chosen pod's details:

 ![Detail view of the Ghost server pod shown in the Workloads Pods section of Headlamp](images/g036/headlamp_workloads_pods_chosen_ghost_server_pod.webp "Detail view of the Ghost server pod shown in the Workloads Pods section of Headlamp")